liouk/opa/README.md

 # opa
 ```
-op + fzf = L.F.E.
-Extend the functionality of 'op' (the 1Password CLI tool) by using
+opa extends the functionality of 'op' (the 1Password CLI tool) by using fzf and
-fzf and persistent sessions.
+persistent sessions.

 This tool requires:
   - op: https://1password.com/downloads/command-line/